openturns/openturns/paper/paper.md

 can be performed on an arbitrary subset of the hyperparameters, including, for example, the shape and amplitude parameters.

-In most cases, probabilistic analyses use optimization algorithms (e.g., for unsupervised learning or calibration).
+In many cases, probabilistic analyses use optimization algorithms (e.g., for supervised learning or calibration).
 OpenTURNS can be used to define a wide variety of optimization problems in a unified manner and provides users with solution algorithms from numerous existing libraries: NLOpt, Ipopt, PAGMO, Bonmin, Dlib,